 Artists who work in school classrooms need to adapt to the current standards-based, testing-intense culture.
 Teachers don’t feel they have time to deviate from their curriculum.
-In this workshop, teaching artists experience a fully-integrated, arts-based history and writing lesson.
-They find natural connections that match what they do in their art workshops to goals and objectives teachers must teach in the current curriculum.
+In this workshop, teaching artists experience a fully-integrated, arts-based lesson.
+They find natural connections that match what they do in their art workshops to goals and objectives teachers must teach in the current state standards.
 They become aware of how they already teach to multiple intelligences and foster 21st-Century skills.
 They begin to craft a residency plan that speaks to teachers in the language they understand.
 They construct assessment tools so students and teachers know and can demonstrate what they have learned from the residency.

 What teaching artists have written about this workshop: